 Andrea Goings, Executive Director, Human Resources, Title IX Coordinator Public Service Building 419-995-8302 | goings.a@Rhodes.State.edu

 Radiographic Imaging Program Informed Consent Packet

-Please read all of the following items as you will be asked to sign that you understand the following consent notifications during the electronic application process.
+Please read all of the following items as you will be asked to sign that you understand the following consent notifications as part of your acceptance into the program.

 I. Program Duration